fprime-community/fprime-vorago/Va416x0/Drv/SeggerByteStream/docs/sdd.md

  [1]: https://shop-us.segger.com/product/j-link-sdk-8-08-06/

-Once the `fprime-vorago` package and the `jlinksdk` package are installed, you can use the `segger_rtt` communication adapter when launching the F Prime GDS:
+Once the `fprime-vorago` package is installed, you can use the `segger_rtt` communication adapter when launching the F Prime GDS:

 ```
 fprime-gds --deployment build-artifacts/TOOLCHAIN/DEPLOYMENT_NAME_GOES_HERE/ --no-app --communication-selection segger_rtt